 Messrs.
-Nichols, Reilly and Wiener and Ms. McKenna-Doyle were each appointed to our Board in 2017 pursuant to an agreement we entered into on September 28, 2017 with Starboard Value LP and certain of its affiliates (collectively, "Starboard").
-Pursuant to the agreement with Starboard and as previously disclosed, Messrs.
-Nichols, Reilly and Wiener and Ms. McKenna-Doyle have been nominated for election at the 2018 Annual Meeting.
+Nichols, Reilly and Wiener and Ms. McKenna-Doyle were each appointed to our Board in 2017 pursuant to an agreement we entered into on September 28, 2017 with Starboard Value LP and certain of its affiliates (collectively, "Starboard"), which was amended on April 18, 2018.
+Pursuant to the agreement, as amended, and as previously disclosed, Messrs.
+Fuller, Reilly and Wiener and Ms. McKenna-Doyle have been nominated for election at the 2018 Annual Meeting.
+Mr. Nichols is not standing for re-election at the 2018 Annual Meeting.